 Integrating MailChimp with ClicData gives marketing teams the ability to leverage their customer and contact data, make more precise marketing decisions, and drive more sales.

-In fact, ClicData picks up where MailChimp leaves off—providing in-depth and insightful reporting from data sources across your organization so you can:
+In fact, ClicData picks up where MailChimp leaves off—providing in-depth and insightful reporting from multiple data sources across your organization so you can:

-- Understand your audience better
+- Understand your prospects and customers better

 - Know more precisely where your sales are coming from